Walter Shaub: The little-known ethics director who took on Trump

 Shaub's office didn't respond to requests by CNNMoney for an interview.
 But others echoed Fox's assessment of Shaub as a deeply knowledgeable ethics ace.

-"He's very well respected by people who know him and his work," said Richard Painter, who occasionally worked with Shaub during his time as an ethics lawyer in Bush the administration.
+"He's very well respected by people who know him and his work," said Richard Painter, who occasionally worked with Shaub during his time as an ethics lawyer in the Bush administration.

 Norman Eisen, who led ethics initiatives in President Obama's first term and is now a visiting fellow at the Brookings Institution, said Shaub asked to speak about ethics after Trump's press conference.